 J-PAL and IPA conduct three annual Research Staff Trainings in Kenya, in India, and the US, hosted by IPA, J-PAL South Asia, and J-PAL North America, respectively.
-Dates will be posted in January 2019.
 In the meantime, learn more about staff training.

-*Training dates and locations for 2020 and 2021 will be confirmed in the preceding calendar year.
+*The exact training days for 2021 and 2022 will be confirmed in the preceding calendar year.

 The objective of the training is to provide staff with the theoretical and technical foundations to design and coordinate high-quality research studies in the field.
 It covers the basics of randomized evaluations in the social sciences, research ethics and research transparency, as well as practical skills involved in managing a research project, designing effective questionnaires, ensuring data quality and security, collaborating with partner organizations, field team management, and data management and analysis.

 Staff Training Content can be viewed on the J-PAL shared drive: includes sample agenda, lectures, case studies, presentations and course packet.